Medically Reviewed by Brunilda Nazario, MD on August 26, 2021

 Check Your Feet Every Night

-Use a hand mirror or ask someone to help you look for cuts, swelling, or color changes on your feet.
+Use a hand mirror or ask someone to help you look for cuts, swelling, or changes in color.
 Don't forget to look between your toes, too.
-If you see unhealed cuts or broken skin, call your doctor right away.
-Make foot care part of your daily routine: Wash and moisturize your feet, and trim your toenails as needed.
-Talk to your doctor about treating corns or calluses.
-Have him check your feet during every visit.
+If you see anything, call your doctor right away.
+And let them know if you get any corns or calluses, too.

 If you smoke, pick a date to quit.
-That gives you the chance to prepare for it.
-You might need help beating the mental and physical parts of nicotine addiction.
+That gives you the chance to get ready for it.
+You might need help to beat the mental and physical parts of nicotine addiction.
 Stop-smoking programs, support groups, and wellness centers can offer professional help.
-Whether you quit cold turkey or use other treatments to help you kick the habit, having time to prepare for it might boost your chances of success.
+Whether you quit cold turkey or use other treatments to help you kick the habit, having time to prepare for it may boost your chances of success.